-If you are a sweet-toothed traveler, you’ll want to indulge in the numerous mouthwatering Croatian desserts, pastries, cookies, and cakes.
+If you are a sweet-toothed traveler, you’ll want to indulge in the numerous mouthwatering Croatian desserts, traditional pastries, cookies, and cakes.

 Like all Balkan cuisines, Croatia focuses on the entire spectrum of tastes.
 There are delicious hearty dishes, such as stews, grilled fish, roasted veggies, and a wide range of sweet foods.